SamStudio8/samstudio8.github.io.off/_posts/2015-04-23-the-story-so-far-p3.md

 If we had little (or no) information about similarity (*e.g.* no images on the pieces, *i.e.* genetically dissimilar reads) or overlap (*e.g.* the pieces are merely tiles with no tabs or blanks[^3], *i.e.* reads which share no overlap) you can imagine how things become somewhat more difficult.
+Especially so if pieces are missing.

 ## velvet
 ### BIGASSEMBLY